General procedures

 NOTE: Mark the position of the clamp.

-If a quick coupler is installed on the return hose, connect the power steering fluid return hose by installing the clamp.
+If the return hose has a quick-release coupling, connect the power steering fluid return hose by installing the clamp.

-13. Install a new power steering fluid reservoir.
+13. Install the new power steering fluid reservoir.

-For more information, see chapter: Power Steering Fluid Reservoir (211-02, Removal and installation).
+For more information, please refer to the chapter: Power Steering Fluid Reservoir (211-02, Removal and installation).

 Comments on this article